DefFoxPy/VideoGameProgrammingAssignments/final/RanceXStreet/README.md

 <h1 align="center">RanceXStreet</h1>

+**Description:** RanceXstreet is a racing game where you have the objective to go as far as possible without colliding with the other vehicles.
+You will have more than 8 different vehicles to start this great adventure of driving through the streets of RanceXstreet.
+The game will challenge you with new levels of difficulty that will increase as you progress on the track.
+Additionally, to achieve your goal you can get two types of objects that will help you get out of difficult situations, but only you will decide the right time to use them.
+A world of speed and agility will test your cunning and reflexes in this incredible racing game.

 ## PowerUps

 **Ghost:**  Allows the player to pass through the other cars without this crash.
 Duration: 3 seg, activated with the "X" key.